 If you plan to finish a degree in Austria and return to your home country, then, probably, learning german won’t be that essential for you.

-You can count big cities on the one hand
+9. You can count large cities on the one hand

 Austria isn’t a cosmopolitan country.
-It has just 8 million inhabitants, the same as the population of London.
-You will enjoy quietness and peace while studying in any place in Austria because even the capital Vienna is a relatively calm city.
+It has just 8 million people, the same as the population of London.
+You will enjoy quietness and peace while studying in any part of Austria because even the capital Vienna is a relatively peaceful city.

-If you love hustle-bustle, big city life, then Austria isn’t a place for you; it is better to look into Berlin, Paris, Budapest, or Madrid.
+If you love hustle-bustle, big city life, then Austria isn’t a place for you; it’s better to look into Berlin, Paris, Budapest, or Madrid.
 They are all great for international students.
 It’s just something you want to be aware of.

 - Vienna – 2 mil.